 Is Poor Posture Bad for my Health?

-In fact, many of the 80 million Americans who will eventually develop back pain can attribute it to poor posture they’ve had their whole lives.
+In fact, 8 out of 10 Americans will eventually develop back pain.
+By the time you are in pain, the nerves are inflamed, your body is already in a crisis, and the organs at the end of the nerves are being affected.
+Many times this is attributed to poor posture people have had their whole lives.
 However, the situation is not hopeless, because poor posture can be reversed.
-It will take the expert care of a skilled chiropractor, and some commitment on your part, but if you want to banish that back pain forever, that’s what will be necessary.
+It will take the expert care of a skilled chiropractor, and commitment on your part, but if you want to ensure a strong, healthy body for life without having to deal with back pain or other health problems, that’s what will be necessary.

 How poor posture can affect you